Irbesartan Sandoz Tablets

-If you plan to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking this medicine.
+If you plan to have surgery or other treatment that needs a general anaesthetic, tell your doctor or dentist that you are taking this medicine.
 Your blood pressure may drop suddenly.

 Make sure you drink enough water during exercise and hot weather when you are taking this medicine, especially if you sweat a lot.
 If you do not drink enough water while taking this medicine, you may faint or feel light-headed or sick.
 This is because your body does not have enough fluid and your blood pressure is low.
 If you continue to feel unwell, tell your doctor.